 Misrepresents a complex reality : CO2 has been shown to begin increasing before temperature in some instances of past climate change, but also acted as a feedback that amplified warming caused by other factors like cycles in Earth’s orbit.

-FULL CLAIM: Historically, increases in atmospheric CO2 followed increases in temperature, they did not precede them.
+AFFIRMATION COMPLETE: Historically, increases in atmospheric CO2 followed increases in temperature, they did not precede them.
 Therefore, CO2 levels could not have forced temperatures to rise.

 Christopher Colose, Postdoctoral Research Fellow, NASA GISS: